bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 The extracted folder should contain a binary file called "syncthing".
 This file needs to be transferred to the Seagate Central.

-### Option 2 - Cross compile syncthing
+### Option 2 - Cross compile Syncthing
 Make sure you have a recent version of "go" installed on your build system.
 This procedure was tested using "go1.16" which was the latest available as of the time of writing.

-Download and extract the latest stable version of syncthing source code.
-In this example we download the latest version available as of tiem time of writing, v1.18.2
+Download and extract the latest stable version of Syncthing source code.
+In this example we download the latest version available as of time time of writing, v1.18.2

     wget https://github.com/syncthing/syncthing/releases/download/v1.18.2/syncthing-source-v1.18.2.tar.gz
     tar -xf syncthing-source-v1.18.2.tar.gz

-Change into the extracted source code directory and execute the following command to cross compile syncthing for the arm 32 platform
+Change into the extracted source code directory and execute the following command to cross compile Syncthing for the arm 32 platform

      go run build.go -goos linux -goarch arm build